 Every single criminal case is different, and so not every single criminal conviction deserves to face time in jail or prison.
 As society becomes more aware of the shortcomings and negative consequences associated with incarceration, alternatives are gaining recognition.
-First-time offenders, juvenile offenders, and others that face criminal charges with mitigating factors may be able to qualify for alternatives that will help them get their lives back on track.
+First-time offenders, juvenile offenders, and others that face criminal charges with mitigating factors may be able to qualify for Alternative Sentences in Washington, that will help them get their lives back on track.

 One such person who has benefited from alternative sentencing is Shaka Sengho.
 As a 17 year old drug dealer in 1991, Mr. Senghor shot and killed a man who showed up on his doorstep.
 At that time there weren’t many alternatives to prison sentences, however he took advantage of certain programs that were available while incarcerated, which were attributed to his rehabilitation and personal growth.
 As he continued to take advantage of these opportunities, he was released early after serving 19 years of his sentence.
 Mr. Senghor is now a significant advocate for implementing more alternative sentencing in the American criminal justice system.
 As seen in Mr. Senghor’s example, offering individuals the ability to educate themselves, reflect, and opportunities to rebuild their lives, society can offer a path for offenders to become productive citizens.
 The attorneys at the Law Office of Erin Bradley McAleer strongly believe in guiding individuals toward the help they need, along with protecting their rights and future.

 The state of Washington has taken many steps towards offering alternative sentences, in order to give offenders the ability to serve the community, save money, and reduce recidivism.
 There are the usual alternatives, such as probation, monitoring, and community service, however the state of Washington has several other programs in place that allow criminals to serve their prison sentences outside of prison.